AdobeDocs/analytics-platform.en/help/mobile-app/create-scorecard.md

 1. To interact with the preview, you can:

-    * Left click to simulate taping on the phone screen.
+    * Left click to simulate tapping on the phone screen.

     * Use your computer's scroll function to simulate scrolling the phone screen with your finger.